AR123456/API-Calls-Fetch/README.md

-# pure javascript implementaion of reusable code for searching an API and rendering response
+# Pure Javascript implementaion of reusable code for searching an API and rendering response